savoirfairelinux/office-365-integration/README.md

 # How to build

-To build the whole project, the liferay version must be provided to maven to account for diffrent configuration required.
+To build the whole project, the liferay version must be provided to maven to account for different configuration required.
 Liferay 7.0:
     mvn -Dliferay=70 clean package